LucHermitte/lh-cpp/doc/snippets.md

 **Note:**
   * This snippet is used to organize the various elements computed by [`:DOX`](features.md#DOX)
-  * Its internal are likelly to change in the future to factorize the code with `autoload/lh/dox.vim` and other snippets like [cpp/internals/function-comment](#cppinternalsfunction-comment)
+  * Its internal are likely to change in the future to factorize the code with `autoload/lh/dox.vim` and other snippets like [cpp/internals/function-comment](#cppinternalsfunction-comment)